 Chopped salad.
 Yeah, we know, we said salad.
 Not like us.
 But before you run off in search of more indulgent food, hear us out.
 Those greens like kale and cabbage that everyone is saying you should try to eat more often?
 You’ll find them here jumbled with creamy avocado and pungent blue cheese and sweet apples and crunchy almonds.

-Chopped Salad Recipe
+Chopped Salad FAQs

 - 1 slice cooked bacon, crumbled

 - 1/2 large avocado, sliced or chopped

-- 2 tablespoons (20 g) chopped apple (any kind you like!)
+- 2 tablespoons chopped apple (any kind you like!)

 - Blue cheese crumbles (optional)

 - 3 to 4 tablespoons honey Dijon vinaigrette

 Nutrition information is automatically calculated, so should only be used as an approximation.

 This chopped salad was fantastic for lunch.
 The crunchy greens were balanced by the creamy avocado and cheese, and although radicchio can be quite bitter, I felt that the sweetness from the apple and the vinaigrette tamed it very well.
 I made it the night before a busy day, with the dressing separate, and tossed it all together just before eating.
 It came together quickly, kept well overnight, was delicious, and kept me full all afternoon!